By Vibhu Singh

 Let’s understand how to use machine learning in trading.

 Let’s say you have a machine learning algorithm with all the intelligence.
 This algorithm can be as simple as linear regression, support vector classifier or as advanced as deep neural networks.
+Equip yourself with advanced skills and learn about the applications of neural network in trading.

 The next thing which you need to decide is what you want from the machine learning algorithm.
 The typical outcome of the machine learning algorithm in trading would be to find the points to enter and exit the position.